ZÀO: A HISTORY OF CHINESE DISHCOURSE THROUGH FAMINE AND REVOLUTION

-The variation in these estimates does not explain (yet is perhaps is partly explained by) the ongoing conspicuous absence of significant historical traumas in public memory and discourse, both within mainland China and beyond its firewalls.
-Nor do they explain how such astronomical physical and intellectual privation could have been possible.
+The variation in these estimates does not explain (but perhaps is explained by) the ongoing absence of these massive historical traumas from public memory and discourse, both within mainland China and beyond its firewalls.
+Nor does it explain how such astronomical physical and intellectual privation could have been possible.
 The figures and stories from those decades seem so high to be absurd, stranger than fiction.
-Could it really be true that so many people starved to death?
-That students beat their teachers to death.
-That a single man was so revered?
-And how do we begin to imagine how all this could have been, over forty years after the fact, when we have supposedly left all this hunger, violence, and fanaticism behind?
+That students beat their teachers to death?
+That a single man could have been so revered?
+And what does it mean to attempt to imagine how all this could have been, over forty years after the fact, when we have supposedly left all this hunger, violence, and fanaticism behind?

 ZÀO (pages 15-16), 2019.
 Digital illustration and collage.
 Archival images in the public domain; illustrations, text, modifications, and arrangement by Siri Lee (2019)

 The project: take with a grain of salt